 - reviewer bias; or

-- any other complaint that deals with content or process within the journal’s responsibility.
+- any other complaint with content or process within the journal’s responsibility.

 Also see the Plagiarism Policy and Errata/Retractions Policy.